QA-Wisemen/Java_Framework_Apps/README.md

 # QA: Framework for Automated Testing in Java

 ## General
-- The framework can be used for web and mobile testing
+- The framework can be used for mobile testing
 - Comments are provided in the code for specific explanations
 - Some basic flows from apps are already provided to speed up testing.
 Or te be used as examples for other tests.
 - Android apps can only be tested with emulators that have the Google Playstore installed